cuiyongbo/hello-world/my_wiki/python/python_time_module_note.rst

       epoch is defined in terms of UTC and establishes a global moment in time.
       *time.time()* returns the same value at the same moment wherever you are.

 .. function:: time.ctime([secs])

-   Convert a time expressed in seconds since the epoch to a string representing local time.
+   Convert a time expressed in seconds since the epoch to a string representing **local time**.
    If *secs* is not provided or *None*, the current time as returned by *time()* is used.
    *ctime(secs)* is equivalent to *asctime(localtime(secs))*.

-   Locale information is not used.

 .. function:: time.gmtime([secs])